Key Takeaways

 UX competitive analysis example

-Now, congratulations on reading this far!
-Hopefully, youβve gained new insights into what competitive analysis can mean for you and what conducting it can look like.
+Thanks for sticking with us up to this point!
+Hopefully, you’ve gained new insights into what competitive analysis can mean for you and what conducting it can look like.
 We are however aware that words only convey so much and it is best to learn by doing, or observing someone.

 You can also check out an example of a competitive audit on our blog.